 Working on a wide range of challenging repertoire, music for the Blue Choir is often in three or more parts and choir members are expected to sight read to a moderate level and pick up the music quickly.
 An extremely high level of choral discipline is expected from the choristers, who are developing a number of skills including team work, choral blend and musicianship.

-The Green Choir offers a challenging programme of work for the most able members of the NCCGB Junior Choir.
+The Green Choir, led by Stuart Overington, offers a challenging programme of work for the most able members of the NCCGB Junior Choir.
 The members must have a good sight reading ability, a keen ear and a well developed sense of choral discipline.
 A high level of focus is needed in their rehearsals, during which emphasis is placed on retaining their vocal technique and posture in order that the voice is not harmed by physical lack of strength and stamina.
 An integral part of the choir’s training is discussion of the emotional content and the meaning of the words, in order to facilitate communication with the listener.
 It is also important that the members are able to work as a team, listening to each other and being aware of other parts, and the harmonic structure of the music.
 The pieces are often ‘a cappella’, and confidence is built as these are performed.
 At times the Green and Senior Choirs perform together, and the tour choir is also built from these groups.